ZeroSumQuant/luca-dev-assistant/docs/luca_dev_guide.md

    ```
    - Set explicit timeouts for all external API calls
    - Use process isolation with pytest-forked for problematic tests
+   - Set global job timeout in CI workflow (currently 15 minutes)
+   - Use the `--timeout_method=thread` flag with pytest-timeout for better tracebacks

+4. **CI Troubleshooting**:
+   - If pytest isn't found, check Python interpreter consistency in workflow
+   - If tests hang in CI but not locally, add `pytest-timeout` decorators
+   - If tests fail with import errors, check `PYTHONPATH` environment variable
+   - Monitor memory usage in CI to prevent silent OOM killers
+   - Use `pytest-forked` for particularly problematic tests to isolate failures

 ### Bandit Security Scanning